tramiNGY/holbertonschool-hbnb/part3/hbnb/README.md

 #### Curl are not posted here because issues need to be fixed first_name because Curl tests are failing for those.

 ### Curl tests for Admin
-- **Here is an exemple of a cURL test for a POST api that you can run while the run.py file is running:**

 ```
 get admin token :  curl http://127.0.0.1:5000/api/v1/auth/generate_admin_token
 ```